FirasAbouzahr/CollectiveRepo/README.md

-# Introduction
-For the past 2 years, I have actively participated in particle phyiscs, nuclear physics, and positron emission tomography research, all with a focus on detector design, development, and optimization.
-Detector R\&D employs a surprisingly rich variety of fields including engineering, solid-state physics, chemistry, and of course particle/nuclear physics making it a truly versatile niche in physics research.
-I have come to believe this field forms a perfect balance between computational research, hardware design, hands-on experimentation, and data analysis and now hope to continue push the capabilities of radiation detection along many energy frontiers for the rest of my career.
-Specifically, my interests are in the searches for exotic particles and decays (both acclerator and non-accelerator based), beam diagnostics and dynamics, and medical imaging.

 # Firas Abouzahr's Collective Repository
 This is a collective repository and documentation/presentation hub spanning all of my research at the University of Texas in Dr. Karol Lang's high-energy physics research group of which I can publicly share.
 I actively conduct research over a variety of projects and collaborations:
 * LEGEND-1000